turbot/guardrails-docs/docs/reference/glossary/index.md

 ## File

 A Resource that holds a JSON document containing reference data.
 Used frequently in Calculated Policies.
+Created, viewed, and deleted using the [turbot file](guardrails/docs/reference/cli/commands/file) command.

 ## Folder